iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Tho it shows option to choose metrics, they cannot be changed.
 Having to obtain (& wait for) a pin is an encumbrance & bottleneck as well.
 Will deter ppl from using the app.
 Have found this app to be of minimal utility, unfortunately.<br> :date: __2021-01-09 21:43:28__

-> The idea of this app is great, but because of the way it's run it becomes useless.
-I have had the app for 2-3 months.
-I tested positive on Dec 29th, so I called to get the required number to alert the app.
-I was told that I would have to wait 48 hours, I called back and was told that I needed to call my health department and then call back the next day, I called back the next day and was told that my number was 'too new to use try again in 48 hours'.
-What's the point of using it now?<br> :date: __2021-01-09 21:11:34__

 #### 1-star reviews